vinoaj/databricks-resources/fortnightly-updates/tmp.md

 - [Databricks ❤️ Hugging Face](https://www.databricks.com/blog/contributing-spark-loader-for-hugging-face-datasets): The new `from_spark` function in Hugging Face reduces data processing time by over 40%​​.
 It combines Spark's efficiency with Hugging Face's pipeline integration, aiding in AI model optimisation

 - [Actioning Customer Reviews at Scale with Databricks SQL AI Functions](https://www.databricks.com/blog/actioning-customer-reviews-scale-databricks-sql-ai-functions): bring meaning to unstructured data using the simplicity of SQL and GPT-3.5

+## 🛒 Retail

+- [Simplify entity resolution with Databricks Automated Record Connector (ARC)](https://www.databricks.com/blog/improving-public-sector-decision-making-simple-automated-record-linking) ARC abstracts away the complexity of utilising UK Ministry of Justice's [Splink library](https://github.com/moj-analytical-services/splink) for entity resolution.
+It determines the optimal set of blocking rules, comparisons, and deterministic rules ([GitHub repo](https://github.com/databricks-industry-solutions/auto-data-linkage))

+## 🎓 Training & Education

+- [Enroll in our New Expert-Led Large Language Models (LLMs) Courses on edX](https://www.databricks.com/blog/enroll-our-new-expert-led-large-language-models-llms-courses-edx) starting Jun 8!
+Master Large Language Models with expert guidance, hands-on learning, and insights from industry pioneers.
+Explore cutting-edge techniques like prompt engineering, embeddings, vector databases, and model tuning.
+Learn from luminaries like [Stanford Professor & Databricks Co-Founder Matei Zaharia](https://cs.stanford.edu/people/matei/) and the creators of Dolly.
+Access free course materials to audit and elevate your LLM expertise.
+Consistent with our goal of keeping things open, course materials are **free** for anyone to audit. **[Enroll today](https://www.edx.org/professional-certificate/databricks-large-language-models)**

+## User Experience

+- [Test out the new navigation UI](https://www.databricks.com/blog/find-what-you-seek-new-navigation-ui) and give us your feedback.
+The unified navigation bar has been a great time-saver, allowing me to switch between screens in fewer clicks

 ## 🛠️ Developer Experience